InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/shared/README.md

 - migrate callers gradually instead of rewriting blindly

 `shared old.py` is intentionally excluded from the active shared-layer documentation because it is considered fully legacy.
+Host/runtime helpers that used to live here now belong in `host_handler/` and `server_handler/`.

 ## Usage Guidance